 This setting lets you change ordering in the Tenants tab of the Wazuh dashboard.
 By default, the list starts with global and private (if enabled) and then proceeds alphabetically.
 You can add tenants here to move them to the top of the list.

-opensearch.requestHeadersWhitelist: ["securitytenant","Authorization"] opensearch_security.multitenancy.enabled: false opensearch_security.multitenancy.tenants.preferred: ["Global", "Private"] opensearch_security.readonly_mode.roles: ["kibana_read_only"]
+opensearch.requestHeadersWhitelist: ["securitytenant","Authorization"] opensearch_security.multitenancy.enabled: true opensearch_security.multitenancy.tenants.preferred: ["Global", "Private"] opensearch_security.readonly_mode.roles: ["kibana_read_only"]

 Additionally, you can edit the

 uiSettings.overrides.defaultRouteto set a default tenant, for example, global, each time a user logs in.